fitolobo/RCAM-Ensemble-Classifier/README.md

 ```Python
 BaseClassifiers = [lin_clf, svm_clf, knn_clf, gnb_clf]
 ```

-then, we can fit and predict, initializing with the estimators and the associative memory model.
-In this case, it is possible to use a complex valued exponential model (CvINN) or the identity complex valued model (CvECNN):
+Then, we can fit and predict, initializing with the estimators and the associative memory model.
+In this case, it is possible to use a complex-valued exponential model (CvINN) or the identity complex-valued model (CvECNN):

 ```Python
 ICAM = HardRCNN_Ensemble(classifiers=rf.estimators_, RCNN = CvICNN, alpha=None, max_it=100,tau=1.e-4,verbose = False).fit(Xtr,ytr)